Cato-Garfield/Pc-Builder-Ecommerce-Website-Repo/README.md

 # Pc-Builder-Ecommerce-Website-Repo
-An ecommerce platform for computer parts retailers.
-Features admin panel for easy inventory management and user-friendly interface for browsing and purchasing components.
-Built with HTML, CSS, Bootstrap, PHP, and MariaDB.
+This project is an ecommerce platform tailored for retailers specializing in computer parts.
+It features an admin panel for inventory management and a user-friendly interface for browsing and purchasing components.
+#Demo-Project
+Technologies Used

+    HTML
+    CSS
+    Bootstrap
+    PHP
+    MariaDB